chairfull/GodotRichTextLabel2/README.md

 `v1.3` [Demo](https://github.com/chairfull/GodotRichTextLabel2_Demo)

 Two Nodes:
-- `RichTextLabel2`: Reduce effort needed to display state data and stylize it.
+- `RicherTextLabel`: Reduce effort needed to display state data and stylize it.
 - `RichTextAnimation`: For dialogue and cinematics, animates text in and out.